YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 # Say "Hello World!" in OCanren

-The goal of this lesson is to introduce, with the help of a [hello-world](hello.ml) program, to the reader things that an OCanren programmer generally thinks about or refers to.
+The goal of this lesson is to introduce, with the help of a [hello-world](hello.ml) program, to the reader things that an OCanren programmer generally does, thinks about or refers to.

 ##  Execute the Program